Option - Second and Final Years

 Not available to students outside SCFS

 The module aims to facilitate a co-produced approach to social, economic, and political disorder, and to explore their links to eco-systemic breakdown.
 Students are not taught by a subject 'expert', but rather invited to forward independent ideas on contemporary crises by exploring the possibilities and limitations of different responses.
 The module aims to facilitate a collaborative, student-centred learning environment, requiring a self-directed and curious approach to encountering the world's development challenges through the deliberate provocation of 'apocalypse'.
 The intended result is similarly to offer a nourishing and generative - rather than extractive - space for learners' experiences and understandings to emerge from.

-The rationale behind the course is a postulation that human societies are unable to respond to crises faced not because of inadequate ideas, but because of methods of thinking that dominate - including in university contexts.
-The module thus also aims to collaboratively explore and leverage 'university education' in developing ideas/action that can respond to, or 'intervene in', crises.
+The rationale behind the course is a suggestion that human societies are unable to respond to crises faced not because of inadequate ideas, but because of methods of thinking that dominate - including in university contexts.
+The module thus also aims to collaboratively leverage 'education' in developing responses to crises.

 Principal Learning Outcomes